 The DfE termly data release includes all families who meet either the 20% or 40% entitlement from the expanded eligibility criteria.
 801 families in Westminster have been identified, an increase of 19% from the initial termly release of 675 target.
 61% (491) meet the 20% criteria and 39% (310) meet the 40% criteria.
 At present there are sufficient places to meet demand.
 Capacity building, especially with schools and other early years provision, is focused on creating additional places for the Spring 2015 term onwards.
-As at October 2014, 332 (81%) of the 411 places available were taken up by 2 year olds.
+Next data release from DfE is due in January 2015 and will be reported in the February Cabinet Member update.
+At the end of October 2014, 332 (81%) of the 411 places available were taken up by 2 year olds.